 - What is the Return Policy?
 With many services, you’re stuck with whatever you get in your monthly box.
 Others let you return items you don’t want – but it isn’t always easy.
 Before you sign a contract, check it for details about how long you have to return items, how many items you’re allowed to return, and whether you have to pay return shipping costs.

 - Is it Hard to Cancel?
-If you’re not sure whether a box is a good deal for you, you could plan to try it for a month and then decide.
+If you’re not sure whether a box is a good deal, try it for a month and then decide.
 Some services allow you to cancel your subscription online; others require a phone call to customer service.
 And remember… many sites are set up to automatically renew your contract whenever it expires, unless you call in time to cancel it.

 Finally, Checking the Mail is Fun Again!